Rudy Fischer wants to. Quaint and peaceful is not for him.

 Durell Hotel Doesn’t Mesh Well

 Fischer says you’ll never notice it.
+Who needs to?
 As if anyone from P.G. will afford the 10 apartments in this block.

 “The residents who live on Walnut or 10th Street or Asilomar Avenue won’t even notice anything — they won’t even see or hear the changes downtown.
 In fact, most of the city will see no change except that the city has more money to take care of their streets,” added Fischer.